 Part of our business strategy is to expand into new markets and enhance our position in existing markets both domestically and internationally through the merging and acquiring of complementary businesses.
-We have in the past financed acquisitions in whole or in part by issuing shares of our common stock, including our recent issuance of \$10 million in shares of our common stock to pay a portion of the purchase price in our acquisition of the telecom portion of the Intel Corporation's Optical Platform Division.
+We have in the past financed acquisitions in whole or in part by issuing shares of our common stock, including our recent issuance of 0.7 million shares of our common stock to pay a portion of the purchase price of the telecom-related assets of Intel Corporation's Optical Platform Division and 3.7 million shares of our common stock to pay the purchase price of the enterprise-related assets of Intel Corporation's Optical Platform Division.
 To successfully fund and complete future potential acquisitions, we may issue additional equity securities that have the potential to dilute our earnings per share and our existing shareholder ownership.